RxLaboratory/Ramses/src-docs/docs/components/addons/maya-extend.md

 def publishShot(item, filePath, step):
     """Callback used to publish Shots only"""
-    # The item must be a RamAsset
+    # The item must be a RamShot
     if item.itemType() != ram.ItemType.SHOT:
         return